MichaelCurrin/dev-cheatsheets/cheatsheets/github.md

 Add changes from upstream original repo into your fork.

-The compare and Pull Request view in Github is not so nice for this.
-You can do it by URL:
+If you see your `master` is out of date with the fork, click Pull Request on the repo view.

+That will merge your fork into the original, so click "switch base" to flip then.

+Or do by URL

 e.g. Merging from repo owned by `helaili` into my own.